bldl/emplace-spidermonkey/README.md

    4ai3.
 Set e.[[Value]] to updated.
    ```

-  This step involves using the `std_Map_set` function, a standard self-hosted operation that allows us to safely set a new value for a specified key in the map.
-Since `std_Map_set` is a built-in function available to self-hosted code, we’ll call it to update the entry with our newly computed updated value.
+  This step involves using the `std_Map_set` function, a standard self-hosted operation that allows us to safely set a new `value` for a specified `key` in the `Map`.
+Since `std_Map_set` is a built-in function available to self-hosted code, we’ll call it to update the entry with our newly computed updated `value`.

    **Recall the standard built-in map operations specified in `SelfHosting.cpp`:**